 We compared size, vegetation cover, connectivity and stability over all sites studied between the 2001-2007 and 2008-2015 periods using a paired t-test to check for temporal homogeneity.
 The other variables were not considered, either because they do not vary in time (density of favorable habitats), or because the comparison is irrelevant (e.g., invasion age).
 All variables were compared between the populations studied for genetic variation and all other populations from the long-term survey using linear models.
-We calculated the correlation between pairs of variable over all populations studied using Pearson’s correlation coefficient.
+We calculated the correlation between pairs of variables over all populations studied using Pearson’s correlation coefficient.
 We evaluated the effect of environmental and site variables on genetic variability (RA in P. acuta and D. depressissimum and both RA and RG in A. marmorata and D. surinamense) using linear models.
-We first built models with the five site variables (size, vegetation cover, connectivity, stability and density of favorable habitats), and then added invasion age and long-term population size in turn in order to avoid considering too many variables compared to the number of data points.
+We first built models with the five site variables (size, vegetation cover, connectivity, stability and density of favorable habitats), and then added invasion age and long-term population size in turn in order to avoid overfitting.
 The most parsimonious combination of explanatory variables was retained based on AIC (Akaike, 1974).
+We then looked for interactions between these variables (when more than one was significant), but no interaction was significant (see Results).
 Explanatory and response variables were standardized in order to obtain comparable regression coefficients in the linear models.
 All statistical analyses were performed using R (R Development Core Team, 2005).

 Results